 Pre-Existing Conditions in NC Claims

-The eggshell plaintiff rule protects NC accident victims with pre-existing injuries.
-Learn how to prove aggravation and counter insurance company tactics.
+NC's eggshell rule protects accident victims with pre-existing injuries.
+Learn the dormant vs. active distinction, IME challenge strategy, and how to document aggravation.

 The Bottom Line